Lyvel/GeoSniffer/README.md

 ## Live Demo

-There is a live demo at the following url: `https://geosniffer.netlify.app/`
+There is a live demo at the following link: [Geo Sniffer](https://geosniffer.netlify.app/)

 ## Prerequisites